electrikmilk/cherri/CONTRIBUTING.md

   - **If you are using the latest release:** You are including the version of macOS installed on your machine and your CPU architecture.
 Use the output of `uname -a`.

-Confirming these things help immensely to prevent duplicates, ensure proper communication and reproducibility.
+Confirming these things helps immensely to prevent duplicates, ensure proper communication and reproducibility.

-Issues can be frustrating, but an issue is not easily fixed unless a concrete description of what the issue is, how to reproduce it, what environment it may be isolated to are clearly communicated.
+Issues can be frustrating, but an issue is not easily fixed unless a concrete description of what the issue is, how to reproduce it and what environment it may be isolated to are clearly communicated.

 ## Pull request policy